 Indirect Solar Charging Speed

 You don't always have ideal blue skies and sunny days when using a solar panel, so we also tested how well a solar panel performs in cloudy conditions.
-Most solar panels don't work as well in partial or indirect sun, but they still generate some power.
+Most solar panels don't work as well in partial or indirect sunlight, but they still generate some power.
 Some panels are more efficient than others in indirect sun, so this is also worth considering when looking at solar chargers.

 We tested indirect solar charging speed using a thin white sheet suspended above every panel.
 While this isn't exactly the same as using them in cloudy conditions, we used this test to ensure we could reproduce the exact same conditions every time we test these solar chargers.
 During a cloudy hour in Colorado, we found that our test sheet actually prevented more solar energy from reaching the panels than during overcast conditions.